nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `add n/Betsy Crowe j/Software Tester t/friend e/betsycrowe@example.com  p/1234567 i/7 s/Python s/Java`
 <br><br>

-### Listing all persons : `list`
+### Listing all candidates: `list`

-Shows a list of all persons in HiredFiredPro.
+Shows a list of all candidates in HiredFiredPro.

 Format: `list`
 <br><br>

-### Editing a person : `edit`
+### Editing a candidate: `edit`

-Edits an existing person in HiredFiredPro.
+Edits an existing candidate in HiredFiredPro.

 Format: `edit INDEX [n/NAME] [j/JOB] [p/PHONE] [e/EMAIL] [s/SKILL]… [i/INTERVIEW_SCORE] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the candidate at the specified `INDEX`.
+The index refers to the index number shown in the displayed candidate list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
+* When editing tags, the existing tags of the candidate will be removed i.e. adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the candidate’s tags by typing `t/` without specifying any tags after it.
-* When editing skills, the existing skills of the person will be removed i.e. adding of skills is not cumulative.
+* When editing skills, the existing skills of the candidate will be removed i.e. adding of skills is not cumulative.
-* You can remove all the person’s skills by typing `s/` without specifying any skills after it.
+* You can remove all the candidate’s skills by typing `s/` without specifying any skills after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st candidate to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd candidate to be `Betsy Crower` and clears all existing tags.
 <br><br>

-### Hiring a person by name and job: `hire`
+### Hiring a candidate by name and job: `hire`

-Changes an existing person's status to "Hired" in HiredFiredPro.
+Changes an existing candidate's status to "Hired" in HiredFiredPro.

 Format: `hire n/NAME j/JOB`

-* Changes the person's status to `Hired`.
+* Changes the candidate's status to `Hired`.
-* Both the name of the person and the job that he/she is applying for must be provided.
+* Both the name of the candidate and the job that he/she is applying for must be provided.
 * Existing status will be updated to the `Hired` status.
 * The search is case-insensitive for both name and job. e.g. `hans` will match `Hans` and `software engineer` will match `Software Engineer`.